-- Playa Es Migjorn: A sandy beach of over 5km on the south coast of Formentera.
-Beautiful crystal blue waters, white and golden sand. quite a popular option as it has many beach clubs and chiringuitos (small bars selling mainly drinks and tapas).
+- Playa Es Migjorn: Sandy beach stretching for over 5 km on the south coast of Formentera.
+It has beautiful blue waters, white and golden sand and it is quite a popular option as it has many beach clubs and chiringuitos (small bars selling mainly drinks and tapas).
 Migjorn beach is also nude-friendly.

-- Playa es Arenals: Located on the southeast side, an organized sandy beach with visitor amenities, as well as a diving and windsurfing school, ideal for water sports lovers.
+- Playa es Arenals: Located on the southeast side, it is a sandy beach with visitor amenities, as well as a diving and windsurfing school, ideal for water sports lovers.

-- Calo des Morts: Small cove on the west side of the island, not organized and accessible via steps and a short path.
-We recommend that you get all the essentials for a day at the beach in advance (including water, shade, snacks).
-The beach is quite small so make sure that you arrive early to secure a spot.
-The fishermen's huts for fishing boats add a picturesque touch to the beauty of the landscape.
+- Calo des Morts: Small cove on the west side of the island.
+It is accessible via steps and a small path.
+We propose that you get all the beach essentials in advance, as there are no visitor amenities.
+The beach is quite small, so make sure that you arrive early to secure a spot.
+The fishermen's fishing boat huts add a picturesque touch to the beauty of the landscape.

 Tip: You can take the small La Bahia ferry from La Savina for a day trip or excursion to the islet of Espalmador, an uninhabited island with amazing beaches.

 The impressive combination of white sand with crystalline waters on the beach of Illetes.

 Sightseeing in Formentera

 The island of Formentera is a small oasis.
 You can rent a bicycle to wander around and explore as much as possible.
 Despite its small size, Formentera has a long history that dates to 2000 BCE, with influences from Romans, Byzantines, and Moors.
 During the Spanish Civil War the island acted as a camp for political dissidents.
 The natural landscape, as well as the history of the place, make Formentera a great destination to discover.
 Below you can find a few of the best places to visit when in Formentera:

 - The island lighthouses: El Faro del Cap de Barbaria (in the south) and El Faro de la Mola (in the east)